MrPascalCase/SbbChallenge/README.md

     - System.Xml (only used to convert SBB time stamps)
     - System.Drawing (only used for color names to generate debug svg output)

-* dot / graphviz if you want to output debug visualizations. (<https://graphviz.org/>)
+* dot / graphviz if you want to output debug visualizations (such as the image above, <https://graphviz.org/>)

 ## Usage